 - Genetics and Genomic Sciences (GGS) is a training area of the PhD program in Biomedical Sciences at the Graduate School of Biomedical Sciences at Mount Sinai.

 - GGS focuses on the genetics of human disease and the application of data science to address disease detection, prediction, and treatment.

-- Students have a broad range of research opportunities through a diverse array of over 90 faculty who are world leaders in data science, technology innovation, and human disease and the faculty of the Department of Genetics and Genomic Sciences, the 4th-ranked department for genetics in the United States.
+- Students have a broad range of research opportunities through a diverse array of over 90 faculty who are world leaders in data science, technology innovation, and human disease and the faculty of the Department of Genetics and Genomic Sciences, ranked 2nd in the country for funded genetics research.

 - Students have access to several state of the art core facilities, including the BioMe BioBank Program, the Genomics Core Facility, the High-Performance Computing Facility, and the Mount Sinai Data Warehouse.